-Func tion and System Applicat ion NDGI0006S0 1 Diagnostic test mode Function ENGINE A/T ABS AIR BAG ASCD SMART ENTRANCE NVIS (NATS) [] Gl Work support This mode enables a technician to adjust some devices faster and more accurately by following the indications on CON-SULT-II. х х MA EM LC Self-diagnostic results Self-diag- nostic results can be read and erased quickly. x х x x x - х FE AT Trouble diag- nostic record Current self- diagnostic results and all trouble diagnostic records pre- viously stored can be read. х AX SU BR ECU discriminated No. Classification number of a replacement ECU can be read to prevent and incorrect ECU from being installed. х ST RS BT Data Monitor Input/Output data in the ECM can be read. х x х х х - HA SC DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/ results. x EL IDX
+Function and System Application NDGI0006S01 Diagnostic test mode Function ENGINE A/T ABS AIR BAG GI Work support This mode enables a technician to adjust some devices faster and more accurately by following the indications on CONSULT-II. x х Self-diagnostic results Self-diagnostic results can be read and erased quickly. x х х х LC EC Trouble diagnostic record Current self-diag- nostic results and all trouble diagnos- tic records previ- ously stored can be read. х FE AT ECU discriminated No. Classification number of a replacement ECU can be read to prevent and incorrect ECU from being installed. х AX SU Data Monitor Input/Output data in the ECU (ECM) can be read. х х х - BR Data monitor (Spec.)
+NOTE: The DDL1 and DDL2 circuits from DLC pins 12, 13, 14, and 15 may be con- nected to more than one system.
+A short in a DDL circuit con- nected to a control unit in one system may affect CONSULT-II access to other sys- tems.
+The specified values will be displayed when an OK/NG judgement is difficult for the DATA MONITOR items by Barchart and Line Graph.
+X ST RS BT DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/results. х SC EL Active test Diagnostic Test Mode in which CONSULT-II drives some actuators apart from the ECMs and also shifts some parameters in a specified range. x х